Josh Scalisi

 PDF viewers

 I read PDFs using zathura.
-I like that zathura makes maximum use of screen real estate by not having a menu bar or toolbar, it remembers the last viewed page of each PDF (unlike some PDF viewers I've tried), and it has a plain text config file (see my zathura config).
+I like that zathura makes maximum use of screen real estate by not having a menu bar or toolbar; it remembers the last viewed page of each PDF, unlike a surprising number of PDF viewers I've used; and it uses a plain text config file (see my zathura config).

 I use a PDF viewer named Evince to search in PDFs because it provides a clickable list of search results, a great feature that's missing in zathura and most PDF viewers I've used.
-I don't use Evince for reading because it needs GVfs to remember the last viewed page of each PDF, and I'm unwilling to install GVfs because it requires multiple daemons.
+I don't use Evince for reading because in order for it to remember the last viewed page of each PDF, it needs GVfs, which I avoid installing because it requires multiple daemons.
+An Evince fork named Papers is planned to replace Evince, but I currently prefer Evince because Papers uses 100-200% more memory and its search results have excessive line height resulting in 34% fewer results being displayed before scrolling.

-I wanted to use an Emacs-based PDF viewer named pdf-tools because I love using Emacs, but memory usage was far too high (e.g., 2GB).
+I wanted to use an Emacs-based PDF viewer named pdf-tools because I love using Emacs, but memory usage was far too high.

 Printing